Sunday, April 21, 2013

 Privacy, ownership, and the e-book aesthetic

 Here’s a story of mine in The Chronicle of Higher Education about the shift in ownership and privacy risks associated with the e-book aesthetic.
-Hope you like it.
+I paste it in below.

 Tuesday, February 21, 2012